Viterbi School of Engineering

 EE 645 Uncertainty Modeling and Stochastic Optimization (3) (Enroll in CE 645)

 EE 648 Network Economics and Games (3) Economics of networks; game theory, mechanism design and auctions in networks; spectrum sharing mechanisms in communications; pricing of differentiated services; network security.
-Prerequisite: EE 450 and EE 464 or EE 465 or EE 503.
+Prerequisite: EE 450 and EE 503.

-EE 649 Stochastic Network Optimization (3, FaSpSm) Optimization of wireless and ad-hoc mobile networks; opportunistic scheduling, flow control; backpressure routing; queue stability; energy-delay and utility-delay tradeoffs.
-Prerequisite: EE 464 or EE 465 or EE 503.
+EE 649 Stochastic Network Optimization (3, FaSpSm) Optimization of wireless and ad-hoc mobile networks; opportunistic scheduling, flow control; back-pressure routing; queue stability; energy-delay and utility-delay trade-offs.
+Prerequisite: EE 503.

 EE 650 Advanced Topics in Computer Networks (3, Irregular) Protocol modeling: flow and congestion control, dynamic routing, distributed implementation; broadcast communication media and multiple access protocols; local networks, satellite networks, terrestrial radio networks.
-Prerequisite: EE 450 and EE 465 or EE 503; recommended preparation: EE 550 or CSCI 551.
+Prerequisite: EE 450 and EE 503; recommended preparation: EE 550 or CSCI 551.